lara-martin/NLP-class/homeworks/hw1.md

 ```
 z = y.sum()
 ```
-The recommended Pytorch tutorials covered that running ``z.backward()`` will compute "the gradient."
+The recommended PyTorch tutorials covered that running ``z.backward()`` will compute "the gradient."
 But, what gradient is actually being computed, and how does it depend on $x$ vs. how does it depend on the value of ``f.weight``?
 To help answer this, you can examine the gradient that is actually computed (``f.weight.grad``).